kaleidos/django-validated-file/README.rst

 This is a complementary measure, because you'll usually want normal users that exceed the size by a reasonable amount to get a friendly form validation message, while attacking users will see how their connection is abruptly cut before the file finishes uploading.
-So the recommended setting is to have max_upload_size a small value (e.g. 5Mb) and LimitRequestBody a higher one (e.g. 100Mb).
+So the recommended setting is to give max_upload_size a small value (e.g. 5Mb) and LimitRequestBody a higher one (e.g. 100Mb).